 Human Givens College is dedicated to spreading high quality information about mental health and wellbeing to as many people as possible, worldwide.

 Work has since been carried out by each separate organisation to identify appropriate pathways for their own members to transition between the SCoPEd framework’s 3 columns, given the appropriate experience and training; these pathways were shared and agreed with their fellow organisations.
-(All newly trained therapists and counsellors start at Column A, but will be able to move to the other columns once they have gained sufficient therapeutic practice, experience and ongoing appropriate learning and development.)

 The HGI has worked closed with HG College to develop the routes for all Human Givens Diploma graduates to transition between Columns A, B and C should they wish to do so.
-These will be published as soon as possible.

 Yes, once you’ve successfully passed your Part 3 assessment, you are eligible to join the Human Givens Institute as a Registered Member and be entered on the HGI’s Professional Register which is independently accredited in the UK by the Professional Standards Authority for Health and Social Care – the same organisation that accredits the registers of BACP, the National Counselling Society, UKCP and others.
 The PSA is accountable to the UK parliament.

-You can start Part 1 whenever you like – there is no application process for this stage of the Diploma, which has been designed to be as flexible as possible so you can fit it in around your other commitments and progress at a pace that suits you.
+There is no need to apply to start Part 1 of the Diploma – you can begin Part 1 whenever you like.
+The course has been designed to be as flexible as possible so you can fit it in around your other commitments and progress at a pace that suits you.
 Working like this also helps you to decide whether our training is right for you.

 Yes.
 We are very happy to discuss this with you and often help students work out a personalised plan of the best dates to attend the different courses for Part 1, as well as looking at options for Part 2.